 Therefore, it’s usually set to “on” by default.

-Since its default setting is set to “on”, Windows Defender may automatically turn itself on when your computer is idle or when there is an external malware threat.
+Since its default setting is set to “on”, Windows Defender may automatically turn itself on when your computer is idle, or there is an external malware threat.

-2. Lack of an antivirus program, or an expired one
+2. Expired or Lack of an antivirus program

 One of the common reasons Windows Defender turns itself on is to provide real-time protection when you don’t have an antivirus program installed or when your antivirus program expires.

-As explained by Microsoft Support, Windows Defender is designed to protect your computer against malware and other threats.
+Microsoft Support explains that Defender is designed to protect your computer against malware and other threats.

 So if you do not have an antivirus program installed on your computer, Windows Defender will automatically turn on even if you have turned off real-time protection.

-This may also happen if you uninstall your antivirus program or when your antivirus program expires, which essentially means that your computer is unprotected against threats.
+This may also happen if you uninstall your antivirus program or when your antivirus program expires, which means your computer is unprotected against threats.

 However, Microsoft Defender should automatically disable itself after installing a third-party program.